 - Digestive system

-- Mind (mental disorders)
+- Mind (mental illness or related disorders)

 - Respiratory system

-- Special senses
+- Special senses or speech

 - Brain disorders